wds4/tribal-tapestry/essays/bookJustification/introduction/rules.md

 ## Third Rule

-Misrepresentation of the state of mind of The Other is a virtue when in service to the tribal narrative fiction.

-Misrepresentation of the state of mind of The Self is a virtue when in service to the tribal narrative fiction.
+Misrepresentation of the state of mind of The Other and or of The Self is a virtue when in service to the tribal narrative fiction.

 ## Fourth Rule

+Logical fallacy is a virtue when in service to the tribal narrative fiction.

-Equivocation is a virtue when in service to the tribal narrative.
+Alternative statement: Equivocation is a virtue when in service to the tribal narrative fiction.

 ## Fifth Rule

-Logical fallacy is a virtue when in service to the tribal narrative.
+The Problematization of any unproblematic idea or concept is a virtue when in service to the tribal narrative fiction.

+## ?
+Rule

+The implicit or explicit advocacy of obediance to each of the above Rules (in the abstract) is a virtue, when in service to the tribal narrative fiction.

 # The Tribe of the Order of the Tapestry